-Authentic grit, said Miller, is about having goals that actually make people want to become better because they witness the humility, patience, risk-taking, self-confidence and self-regulation that you demonstrate as you pursue those goals.
+Authentic grit is about having goals that make people want to become better because they witness the humility, patience, risk-taking, self-confidence and self-regulation that you demonstrate as you pursue those goals, Miller said.

-Miller suggests learning these three key abilities in order to achieve authentic grit:
+She suggested learning these three key abilities to achieve authentic grit:

-- Focus.
-Learn to focus on one thing at a time so you can go deeply into understanding how to create new pathways to success.
+- Focus: Learn to focus on one thing at a time so you can gain deep understanding of how to create new pathways to success.

-- Passion.
-Take an interest you have and make a deliberate choice to immerse yourself in that topic to see if it's something you can become passionate about.
+- Passion: Pick an interest you have and make a deliberate choice to immerse yourself in that topic to see if it's something you can become passionate about.